Not familiar with Newnan, Georgia–take a brief video tour. Click the image below to learn more about historic Newnan, the City of Homes.

-It may be the 21st-Century, but “Yes, ma’am” and “No, sir” is not derisive retorts but words of respect to our elders.
+It may be the 21st-Century, however, “Yes, ma’am” and “No, sir” are not derisive retorts but words of respect to our elders.
 Boys and grown men instinctively grab the door for a woman or young lady.
 Now, that’s not saying Southern gals don’t have spunk.
 Lord, just rile a Southern girl and you’ll learn right quick they invented sass.
 They also know, you know, you likely deserved it.

 Last but not least, it’s downright hard to distinguish faith from football conversations.
 They both can offer the same fervor.
 In the South, the Lord’s Day is Sunday and everyone agrees that God graces every church, small or large, but Saturday, God sports our team colors, sits on our side of the field and favors our victories.